 Stay informed about Webmaster Guidelines here.

-Multiple platforms and channels exist to ensure companies can find the right outlet for their
+Multiple content syndication platforms and channels exist to ensure companies can find the right outlet for their

 Blogging platforms provide relative freedom when it comes to the format or style of content provided to them, and benefit marketers with their own established audience.
 Companies can normally choose how and when content is published giving creators more control over what happens to their work.

 Platforms such as WordPress allow users to import content directly.
 By using their categorization systems creators can ensure posts appeal to the right kind of readers.
 Metrics such as read time, shares, and general engagement for each post also allow companies to track content and adjust posts and scheduling accordingly.

 Social networks form an integral part of everyone’s day-to-day life and as such offer huge potential for content syndication strategies.